blbadger/blbadger.github.io/3-body-problem.md

 # ie plt.axis is set to 'on'
 ax.set_xticks([]), ax.set_yticks([]), ax.set_zticks([])

-# make pane's have the same colors as background
+# make panes have the same color as the background
 ax.w_xaxis.set_pane_color((0.0, 0.0, 0.0, 1.0)), ax.w_yaxis.set_pane_color((0.0, 0.0, 0.0, 1.0)), ax.w_zaxis.set_pane_color((0.0, 0.0, 0.0, 1.0))
 plt.show()
 plt.close()

 ```
 And we are done!
 This yields the following map of the trajectories in 3D space.